 But believe it or not, kids' fighting isn't all bad, as long as it's not physical fights or bullying.
 Bickering helps kids learn compromise, conflict resolution and self control.
 It's just that learning that... stuff takes a really long time.
 Read on for tips on how to be part of the peace process in your kids' war of words.

 Don’t get entangled in the fight.

 When a parent steps into the fray, this says to children that bickering and whining bring a conflict to a swift conclusion.
-And it can cause hard feelings.
 So avoid taking side when kids fight.
-Challenge kids to come up with a fair solution.
-Putting the ball back in their court shows them that kids are expected to be part of the solution, not just the problem.
+Challenge kids to come up with a fair solution together.
+Putting the ball back in their court shows them that they are expected to be part of the solution.

 But if fighting escalates, parents may need to step in.
 If you must intervene, make it quick and decisive.
-Find a compromise or separate... kids, either by command (“Everyone to your rooms.”) or by cajoling ("Suzy, come play in my room.").
+Find a compromise or separate kids, either by command (“Everyone to your... rooms.”) or by cajoling ("Suzy, come play in my room.").
 Do not get sucked into the debate.
-Leave the discussion of the issues behind the fight for another time.
+Leave the discussion of the issues behind the fight for another time when tempers are cooler.

 02 of 09